8 Morning Routines For Kids To Start Their Day Right

 About the Author

 Bio: Jonathan Sanchez is a husband and parent to two lively kids.
-He is a personal finance blogger for Parent Portfolio and a real estate investor that owns a couple of investment properties in his local market.
+He is a personal finance blogger for Parent Portfolio and a real estate investor who owns a couple of investment properties in his local market.
 He aims to help others understand their money and generate passive income.
 He’s also been featured in Business Insider, USA Today, FOX Business, and more.

 Pin It!